Argentina : Entrepreneurship and Micro-Finance in Emerging Economies

 Remember to speak with the Office of Financial Aid at your home campus to determine how your aid package could apply towards your program abroad.

-This study abroad program is only open to all students majoring in FINANCE.
-You must be in good academic and judicial standing to apply.
+This study abroad program is open to all students in the UAlbany School of Business.
+You must be a junior or senior AND in good academic and judicial standing to apply.

 Experiential learning plays a critical role in your program experience.
 As part of the course, you will participate in local business and non-profit site visits*, as well as cultural excursions.